guildxyz/guild-pin-contract/docs/checks-redesign.md

 - the user selects the pin they want to mint on the Guild UI (only the ones the user has access to are displayed)
 - the UI makes a call to the server
-  - parameters: userAddress, [guildAction](contracts/interfaces/IGuildPin.md#guildaction), id (guildId/roleId based on the check)
+  - parameters: userAddress, [guildAction](contracts/interfaces/IGuildPin.md#guildaction), id (guildId/roleId based on the check), chainId, contractAddress
 - the server:
   - checks the access (needs direct db access or an api call to the core in case of becoming a separate service)
-  - generates the metadata and uploads/pins it on IPFS
+  - generates the image and uploads/pins it on IPFS
   - signs the input parameters, the cid and the current timestamp (unix seconds) using a private key
   - returns the signed data alongside the signature
 - the user initiates a transaction to the contract.
 Supplies the data obtained from the server and the fee